BruceEckel/functional_error_handling/Functional Error Handling.md

 At each “chaining point” in `a(i).and_then(b).and_then(c)`, `and_then` checks to see if the previous call was successful.
 If so, it passes the result `value` from that call as the argument to the next function in the chain.
 If not, that means `self` is an `Err` object (containing specific error information), so all it needs to do is `return self`.
 The next call in the chain sees that the returned type is `Err`, so it doesn’t try to apply the next function but just (again) returns the `Err`.
 Once you produce an `Err`, no more function calls occur (that is, it short-circuits) and the `Err` result gets passed all the way out of the composed function so the caller can see the specific failure.
 ## A More Capable Library

 We could continue adding features to our `Result` library until it becomes a complete solution.
 However, others have already created solutions to this problem so it makes more sense to reuse their work.

-Languages like Python do not directly support this unpacking, but the mathematical field of *category theory* proves that operations can be created to automatically stop a composed calculation if an error occurs, returning the error from the composition.
-These operations have a variety of names such as *and_then*, *bind* and *flatmap*.

-The most popular Python library that includes this extra functionality is [Returns](https://github.com/dry-python/returns), which provides `bind`. `Returns` includes more features than `Result`, but we will only focus on that.
+The most popular Python library that includes this extra functionality is [Returns](https://github.com/dry-python/returns). `Returns` includes other features, but we will only focus on  `Result`.

-`Returns` provides elegant composition using *pipes*:
+`Returns` provides elegant composition using *pipes* and the `bind` function:

 ```python
 #: comprehension6.py